 9. Globally Accepted

-All public sector entities in EU-countries need to be able to receive e-invoices from their suppliers.
-The e-invoices must comply with the European standard.
+Many countries have laws requiring that sales be documented through e-invoices.
+For instance, all public sector entities in EU countries need to be able to receive e-invoices from their suppliers, and the e-invoice must be compliant with the European standard.

 11. Data Integrity

-A completely digital invoice means that the chance for fraudulent bills is greatly reduced.
-The authenticity of an e-invoice can be validated automatically which reduces risk for both parties.
+A completely digital invoice means that the chance of fraudulent bills is greatly reduced.
+The authenticity of an e-invoice can be validated automatically, which reduces the risk for both parties.